Program

 Oisín Kenny (National Gallery of Ireland, Dublin, Ireland)

-Wait, this is going to be in the Exhibition?
-Youth co-production at Kensington Palace
+Wait, This is Going to Be in the Exhibition?
+Youth Co-Production at Kensington Palace

 Lisa Rodio (Freelance Community Producer, London, UK), Caterina Berni (Historic Royal Palaces, London, UK)